zaczh/dns_probe/README.md

    3) `*.v6.probe.example.com`.
 This is the IPv6 DNS probing domain.
 It also includes the IPv6 address checking domain: `ip.v6.probe.example.com`.
 4) Run `dns_probe_frontend` on a server, serving the website and listening for DNS probing requests;
 5) Setup your own authoritative DNS servers for your domain.
 Change your authoritative DNS software's binding port to some port other than 53(553 for example).
 Run the `dns_probe_resolver` tool, which will forward requests to your real DNS servers, and notify your `dns_probe_frontend` server.
-6) Setup DNS records for your probing domain:
+6) Setup DNS records for your probing domain.
+All these domains should resolve to the IPv4 or IPv6 addresses of your `dns_probe_frontend` server.
    1) `probe.example.com`: This is your main domain.
 Setup correct IPv4/IPv6/HTTPS records for it.
    2) `*.v4.probe.example.com`: This is your IPv4 probing domain.
 Only setup IPv4 records for it.
 Do not setup IPv6 address for it.
    3) `*.v6.probe.example.com`: This is your IPv6 probing domain.
 Only setup IPv6 records for it.
 Do not setup IPv4 address for it.
-   All these domains should resolve to the IPv4 or IPv6 addresses of your `dns_probe_frontend` server.

 # Demo
 See the demo here: [https://probe.xxyy.app/](https://probe.xxyy.app/)